mainmatter/100-exercises-to-learn-rust/book/src/05_ticket_v2/02_match.md

 By using this catch-all pattern, you _won't_ get the benefits of compiler-driven refactoring.\
 If you add a new enum variant, the compiler _won't_ tell you that you're not handling it.

-In general, prefer to avoid catch-all patterns unless you're really sure future new variants should be handled the same way.
+If you're keen on correctness, avoid using catch-alls.
+Leverage the compiler to re-examine all matching sites and determine how new enum variants should be handled.
 </div>